jwliao1209/jwliao1209/README.md

 ### Hi, I am Jiawei.
-I’m currently a Ph.D. student at NTU CSIE, and I also be a data analyst intern at Appier.
+Hello, my name is Jia-Wei.
+I’m currently a Ph.D. student at NTU CSIE, and I also served as a data analyst intern at Appier.
+I have hands-on experience in the field through internships.
+My research interests are in the areas of data science and computer vision.
+I am excited to apply my skills and knowledge to new challenges and opportunities in the industry, particularly in these fields.
 Please feel free to contact me.

 <!--
 👋